Tullio Liblik: Supporting Successful Pupils

-In 2007―2011, OÜ Saarte Investeering supported the pupils and their tutors of Saare county who had achieved spectacular results in Estonian and international olympiads and national exams.
-Year by year Saarte Investeering has added new entrepreneurs in the supporters’ circle of the successful pupils, who are proceeding with the support project up to the present time.
+In 2007―2011, OÜ Saarte Investeering supported pupils and their tutors in Saare county who had achieved results in Estonian and international olympiads and national exams.
+Saarte Investeering has added new entrepreneurs to the supporters’ circle of the pupils, who are proceeding with the support project up to the present time.

 Since 2010, Saarte Investeering has supported the Graduate of the Year of Kuressaare Adults’ Gymnasium with a scholarship.
 Starting from the same year, he has also been the main sponsor of the Football championship of Saare County.

 In 2012, Saarte Investeering signed a cooperation contract with Kuressaare Regional Training Centre.
 According to the contract, every five years Saarte Investeering awards one graduate of Kuressaare Regional Training Centre with a scholarship, who will proceed to acquire a higher education in the same field in Estonia or abroad.

 At the acknowledgement event ’’Eestimaa õpib ja tänab’’ held in 2011, SA Innove in cooperation with Estonian Ministry of Education and Research and Estonian Education Personnel Union acknowledged the CEO of Saarte Investeering, Tullio Liblik as the ’best friend and supporter of education’ in Saare County region.